 - Tell stories.
 Even without trying to inject humor, you might find that your stories about your graduating class, the faculty, and the administration are funny.

 Before the actual ceremony, you'll want to practice your speech several times.
-There are other things you'll want to consider as well.
+You'll also want to:

-- Give a copy of your speech to your principal and any other faculty members involved in the ceremony.
+- Give a copy of your speech to the principal and any other faculty members involved in the ceremony.
 Be sure you get their approval before you give your speech.

 - When adding humor to a speech, it is important that you stress certain words to add emphasis to the funny parts of the speech.